ynarter/ML_project/README.md

 respectively, as well as k-nearest neighbors (KNN) for both tasks.

-- We evaluate the performance of these methods using appropriate evaluation metrics and present our findings in the [report](https://github.com/ynarter/ML_project/blob/main/MS1/report.pdf).
+- We evaluated the performance of these methods using appropriate evaluation metrics and presented our findings in the [report](https://github.com/ynarter/ML_project/blob/main/MS1/report.pdf).

 ## Milestone 2